 - Feathers: Seabirds have more feathers relative to their body size than other birds, which gives them superior waterproofing and insulation.
 Some seabird species have even more specialized feathers to help with buoyancy or additional insulation, such as penguins' dense feathers that protect them from Antarctic temperatures.

 - Feet: Most seabirds have flexible webbed feet that help them be powerful swimmers or help propel them across the water to gain speed for takeoff.
 Some species have strong claws on their feet to help with fishing as well.

 - Wing Shape: Seabirds' wings are specially shaped for their unique flight needs.
 Longer, more tapered wings allow seabirds to soar for hours with very little effort, allowing them to remain aloft far from land.
 In some species, shorter wings give the birds better control and agility for flight right at the surface of the water.

 - Salt Glands: Many seabirds have specialized salt glands that extract salt from the birds' food and water, allowing them to eat and drink without dehydration from too much salt.
 Excess salt is then excreted, typically near the birds' nostrils.

-- Head Structure: Seabirds that hunt deeper in the water through plunge diving, such as gannets, have specialized adaptations in their head structure to withstand high-speed impacts with the water such as strong, tapered bills, air sacs and thicker bones protect these birds from injuring themselves as they hunt.
+- Head Structure: Seabirds that hunt deeper in the water through plunge diving, such as gannets, have specialized adaptations in their head structure to withstand high-speed impacts with the water.
+Strong, tapered bills, air sacs, and thicker bones protect these birds from injuring themselves as they hunt.

 - Flight: Most seabirds are powerful fliers with the ability to soar without effort on their long wings.
 The gliding, soaring flight of seabirds can be easily recognized, though smaller types of seabirds do have more energetic and erratic flight patterns.